-A pristine coastline alternating sandy and rocky beaches is what characterizes the wild Silver Coast (Costa d’Argento) in the Argentario, a mesmerizing promontory – once an island – located in Maremma, southern Tuscany.
+A pristine coastline alternating sandy and rocky beaches characterize the wild Silver Coast (Costa d’Argento) in the Argentario, a mesmerizing promontory – once an island – located in Maremma, southern Tuscany.

-While the region is traditionally (and rightfully so) associated with culture, arts, vineyards and hilly countryside, Tuscany’s coasts offer some of the most beautiful and unspoiled beaches in Italy.
+While the region is traditionally associated with culture, arts, vineyards and hilly countryside, Tuscany’s coasts offer some of Italy’s most beautiful and unspoiled beaches.

 Let’s explore the most beautiful beaches and coves of the Argentario

-although photos and words can only do so much… you will have to put Maremma to the test yourself by visiting this unexplored part of Tuscany! 🙂
+Photos and words can only do so much… you have to put Maremma’s beaches to the test yourself by visiting this unexplored part of Tuscany!

-From La Feniglia to La Giannella: clockwise tour of the main beaches on Tuscany’s Silver Coast
+Let’s travel from La Feniglia to La Giannella: here is a clockwise tour of the main beaches on Tuscany’s Silver Coast.

-The name of the beach literally means “Dead Sea”, due to the rocky barrier that stops the waves from reaching directly the shore, forming small natural pools.
+The name of the beach literally means “Dead Sea” due to the rocky barrier that stops the waves from reaching the shore directly, forming small natural pools.
 The beach features pebbles with wide rocky areas, and the seabed is mostly rocky.
 The path to reach it is quite long (500 meters, for about 20 minutes of walk) with an average difficulty level.
 Be sure to bring your solar cream and a parasol, as the sun is always quite strong here.
 There are no bars at the beach, so do not forget your water either!

 You can reach this beautiful bay with a boat or using the road that leads you to the private beach club of Cala Piccola.
 Opposite the beach is a famous coral cliff that subs make sure not to miss when visiting the Argentario.